chainguard-dev/melange/docs/md/melange_convert.md

 EXPERIMENTAL COMMAND - Attempts to convert packages/gems/apkbuild files into melange configuration files

+### Synopsis

+Convert is an EXPERIMENTAL COMMAND - Attempts to convert packages/gems/apkbuild files into melange configuration files
+								Check that the build executes and builds the apk as expected, using the wolfi-dev/sdk to test the install of built apk
+								Dependencies are recursively generated and a lot of assumptions are made for you, there be dragons here.

 ### Options

 ```
-      --additional-keyrings stringArray       additional repositories to be added to convert environment config
-      --additional-repositories stringArray   additional repositories to be added to convert environment config
   -h, --help   help for convert
-      --out-dir string                        directory where convert config will be output (default "./generated")
 ```

 ### SEE ALSO